 Fit & Function

 MadMax adjustable control arms allow camber and toe adjustability to the rear of the MKIV VW R32 and MK1 Audi TT (2000-2006).
-They are sold as a set of 2 arms in red for the Golf R32/1.8T (180hp) TT and black for the 1.8T (225hp) 1.8T/3.2L V6 TT.
+They are sold as a set of two arms for the Golf R32/1.8T (180hp) TT or the 1.8T (225hp) 1.8T/3.2L V6 TT.
 While inherently similar, the two designs accommodate the slight difference that exists between the hubs.
 No competing part on the market makes this distinction.

 SCCA racer Max Clesca developed these adjustable control arms to use in his Solo competitive Audi TT.
 After looking at the existing options in the market, Max decided to build control arms that would, not only perform at the track, but also be reliable, strong, and quiet enough for true street duties.
 A lot of emphasis was put into structural rigidity by doing actual load test, FEA simulation, as well as a lot track and street testing.